 (a) A copy of approved design plans related to the development and/or proposed works to be undertaken, or,

-(b) An administration fee and inspection fee shall be paid at time of lodgement.
+(b) An administration fee and inspection fee of $220 shall be paid at time of lodgement.
+Please note an additional fee of $90 is applicable per each additional site visit.

 (c) A condition of approval will include requirement for a site specific Traffic Control Plan.
 The Traffic & Pedestrian Control Plan must comply with the RMS - Roads and Traffic Authority’s manual “Traffic & Pedestrian Control at Work Sites” and must be prepared and certified by a person holding the appropriate Roads and Traffic Authority accreditation.